BasileiosKal/blind-bbs-signatures/draft-kalos-bbs-blind-signatures.md

 ```
 api_id = ciphersuite_id || "BLIND_H2G_HM2S_", where ciphersuite_id is
          defined by the ciphersuite and "BLIND_H2G_HM2S_"is an ASCII
-         string comprised of 15 bytes.
+         string composed of 15 bytes.
 ```

-The purpose of the above, is to reduce the information a Verifier may get, regarding which of the disclosed messages where committed by the Prover and which where known to the Issuer.
+The purpose of the above is to reduce the information a Verifier may get, regarding which of the disclosed messages were committed by the Prover and which were known to the Issuer.
 For this purpose, the Prover MUST follow the procedure described in (#present-and-verify-a-bbs-proof) to prepare the data that will be supplied to the proof Verifier.

 ## Core Operations